doribd/terraform/README.md

 11. terraform plan -var 'variablename=value' (run the plan with this set up)
 12. terraform workspace new develop (creates a new workspace named as develop)

+**Workspace commands**
+1. show - current workspace
+2. list - all workspaces
+3. select - the one to work with, make 'active'
+4. new - workspace
+5. delete - workspace

+*Example*
+terraform workspace new workspace_name terraform workspace select workspace_name_to_be_active

+*use it in configuration by ${terraform.workspace}*

 **Comments**
 * directory that contains tf files considered as a module